chanchooo-vaaa/typewknd2021/ufo01/readme.md

 - `Clone` the repo
 - `Open` and `edit` UFO file with your favorite font editor
 - `Export` UFO
-- `Commit` what du you add/change/modify
+- `Commit` what you've added/changed/modified
 - `Push` UFO files
 - `Add` your name at the contributors list.